vvinci21/Election_Analysis/README.md

 * I would propse this code be source code for all future elections moving forward.
 With little modification a number of data can be extracted.
 * For example, turning this code into a usable script for a federl election one would need only to adjustt the county list and county dictionary from `county_options=[]` and `county_votes={}` to `state_options=[]` and `state_votes={}`.
 This change would then repeat throughout the scrpipt.

-* Script can also be added to dive into a specifice county or state in the future by adding a for loop and having it print the desired locations results, such as total voters.
-Using a similar loop that we did to retrieve all the county votes and the `.get()`  function we could use an `.input()` function for a specific location.
+* Script can also be modified to pull in other CSV files to determine if a bill was passed or a law that was voted on was voted in favor for or not.
+In this way the vote counter would work the same however we would have to change and modify the lists and dictionariies.